Brisket is the perfect ingredient for smoking at home.

 Lower temperatures and time break down connective tissues to leave nothing but a deliciously tender cut behind, ready for you to enjoy with family and friends.

 Smoking is hands down the best way to cook brisket.
-To get the most impressive results, you’re going to need the right wood.

 Wood is an Ingredient

 While wood is not typically considered an ingredient for smoking brisket, it is a crucial component for adding flavor and creating the smoky taste that characterizes smoked brisket.